Spring onion pesto focaccia toast with whipped goat cheese, pine nuts, and spring greens on a white plate

 Chef’s Notes

-Plating: For a dinner party appetizer, arrange on a long wooden board or dark slate.
-Cut each toast diagonally into two pieces just before serving so guests can see the layers.
+Plating: For a dinner party appetizer, arrange on a round plate or long wooden board.
+Keep them whole for a seated course so the layers stay stacked high, or cut diagonally into two pieces for passing.
 For passed apps at an event, keep them whole on a small round board or tray.
 The visual stack of green, white, and gold does the work.
 Do not over-garnish.
 A few extra microgreens and a light drizzle of oil on the board itself is all you need.
 Let the toast be the thing.

 Wine pairing: Vermentino from Sardinia is my first call here.
 It has the minerality and citrus lift that mirrors the lemon in the pesto, and the slight almond note in the grape complements the pine nuts.
 Sancerre or Pouilly-Fumé is an excellent alternative.
 New Zealand Sauvignon Blanc from Marlborough works well if you want something more accessible.
 The consistent thread is high acidity and no oak.
 Oak and goat cheese fight each other.
 Stay in the crisp white lane and this bite will shine.